tbscode/django-clean-slate/README.md

 > As alternative to serving static js bundles this stack might be updated to use django-nextjs

+## Deployment

+The **production** application is suppsed to be deployed with Kubernetes `k8s.io` ( configurations are **not included** in this repo ).
+For production I recommend a pooled postgressql database, a redis memory store (for websocket support), a s3 storage bucked for serving static files and a load balanced k8 node pool.
+This configuration allowes full horizontal - on demand - scaling.

+This repo offers a **staging** deployment!
+For staging we can easily use [`white-noise`](http://whitenoise.evans.io/en/stable/) to serve static files, a simple in-container redis instance and a simple in-container sqllite database.
+This can be auto deployed on a free-tier Heroku instance - or similar - using the `Dockerfile.stage` in combination with a github workflow.

+This even offers the flexibility of seperate staging for seperate developers simply by opening mulitple Heroku accounts.

 ## Documentation

 Are automaticly generated using `sphinx` and published to [Git Hub Pages](https://tbscode.github.io/django-clean-slate).